 - 1 medium onion

-- ½ teaspoon Chili powder or hot paprika you can increase if you like a lot of heat.
+- ½ teaspoon chili powder or hot paprika increase for extra heat

 - 1 raw egg yolk